 Okay, so pretty much everything you just read sounds like it came out of a sci-fi novel.
 Well, it all probably did.
 But just as planes and smartphones were once written off as sci-fi pipedreams, so too will people say the same about the innovations described above… that is, until they hit the marketplace.

-As per the last installment of our Future of Computers series, we explored a range of new user interface (UI) technologies destined to reshape how we interact with computers.
+As our Future of Computers series, we explored a range of new user interface (UI) technologies destined to reshape how we interact with computers.
 Those ultra-powerful, speech-controlled, virtual assistants (the Siri 2.0s) that will wait on your beck and call inside your smartphone, smart car, and smart home will be a reality by 2020.
 Virtual reality and augmented reality will finally find their respective niches among consumers by 2025.
-Likewise, open-air gesture technology will gradually be integrated into most computers and electronics by 2025 onwards, with tactile holograms entering the mass marketplace by the mid 2030s.
+Likewise, open-air gesture technology will gradually be integrated into most computers and electronics by 2025 onwards, with tactile holograms entering the mass marketplace by the mid-2030s.
 Finally, consumer brain-computer interface (BCI) devices will hit the shelves by the early 2040s.

 These different forms of UI are meant to make engaging with computers and technology intuitive and effortless, allow for easier and richer communication with our peers, and bridge our real and digital lives so they inhabit the same space.
 When combined with unthinkably fast microchips and monstrously enormous cloud storage, these new forms of UI will change the way people in developed countries live their lives.